ovh/cds/README.md

 #### Enterprise Notification Bus

-As an Enterprise-Grade platform, CDS can send all events in an event bus.
-You will be able to easily feed other tools in continuous as big data tool.
+As an Enterprise-Grade platform, CDS can send a wide range of its internal events (e.g. build finished) in an event bus.
+This event flow can then feed other services (reporting, notifications, etc., ).

 #### Built-in Hooks

-Ok, you can start your workflow with each commit, manually, via a scheduler or via a webhook.
-CDS also offers you an event bus to trigger your workflow each time you receive a kafka or RabbitMQ message.
+Ability to launch a workflow manually or with git pushes or via a scheduler or via a webhook.
+In addition to the above, CDS can also be triggered using an event bus to (kafka or RabbitMQ).

 #### Continuous Deployment & Environment Support

-How to imagine a Continuous Delivery tool without having fully integrated environment concepts?
+Ability to manage multiple environments (e.g. dev/prod/staging) in a secure way with segregated access rights.
+In practice, an environment is a just set of variables that you can use within your workflows.

-In a CDS project, you can have applications, environments, and workflows.
-Each workflow can use 1 or n pipelines, 0 or n applications, 0 or n environments.
-You can use a deployment pipeline on your preproduction environment and use that same deployment pipeline on your production environment.
-So, what is an environment?
-An environment is a set of variables that you can use within your workflows.
-Simple, effective and totally integrated in CDS.
+With CDS, You can use a deployment pipeline on your preproduction environment and use that same deployment pipeline on your production environment.
+The ability to deploy to production can be limited to a pre-established group of users.

 #### Enterprise-grade permissions / Support of ACLs delegation

 Users are free to create groups and manage users in their groups.
-A group can have the rights to read, write, execute on a project (s), a workflow (s).
-You can also restrict the execution of some pipelines to a few groups if you wish.
+A group can have the rights to read, write, execute on their projects and their workflows.
+You can also restrict the execution of some pipelines to some groups if you wish.

-A workflow allows to build all the branches of an application, you can let all the developers execute this workflow.
-You can also restrict production deployment to another group of users.

 #### Build Artifacts Cloud

 If you use CDS as a CI / CD tool, you will probably have built artifacts.
 CDS jobs are isolated from each other, but you can pass artifacts from one job to another using the Artifact Upload and Artifact Download actions.
-At the end of a CDS job, all the files are deleted.
-Where are the artifacts stored?
-The artifacts are stored in the cloud :) -> Swift Storage, Storage CDS Integration, or at worst, if you do not have storage cloud, on your filesystem of course.
+At the end of a CDS job, all the files are deleted from the workers.
+To persist artifacts, CDS can use a Swift Storage or on a given filesystem (not recommended though).

 #### Tests & Vulnerabilities Reports

-This is basic, CDS clearly displays the results of unit tests and vulnerabilities detected during your builds.
+CDS clearly displays the results of unit tests and vulnerabilities detected during builds.

 #### Self-Service Project Creation